billmn/craft-turnstile/README.md

 ### Script attributes

-If you would provide HTML attribute to Cloudflare Turnstile's script, you can use the code as follow:
+If you would provide HTML attributes to Cloudflare Turnstile's script:
 ```twig
 {{ craft.turnstile.widget({
     config: {